gemrb/gemrb/gemrb/docs/en/Engine/Multithreaded_pathfinding.md

 #### Thread scaling

 Generally no performance difference between 1-3 threads on any reasonably modern system.
-Advice: if a system has support for 4+ HW threads, set number of workers to 3.
+Advice: if a system has support for 4+ HW threads, set number of workers to minimum 3.
 For systems with HW support for less than 4 threads, set it to 2.
 One worker thread may not keep up with the piling up requests in very NPC heavy scenarios.

+`PathfinderThreadsCount=-1` applies this automatically, in `DetectPathfinderThreadsCount()` (`InterfaceConfig.cpp`), unless the config file says otherwise.

+The lower bound of 2 holds even on machines with fewer than 2 hardware threads to spare.
+Dropping to a single worker there could be functionally harming: weak hardware is where each worker is slowest, so it is the least able to absorb a burst of requests, and some extreme cases can saturate one worker on a machine like a Raspberry Pi.

+The upper bound of 8 is about balance between handling requests' burst and keeping the workers resources (contention for the requests and memory needed per-worker) under control.
+Ordering the whole party to move, files up to 6 requests in a single frame, all at `Highest` priority, and nearby wandering NPCs add more on top.
+A machine with 9 or more hardware threads has the cores to answer a whole party move in one go, so it is allowed to.

+Note that `hardware_concurrency()` reports online CPUs and does not account for affinity masks or container CPU quotas, so a process restricted to fewer cores than the machine has may still be given more workers that it should.

 #### Single-threaded modes